 - 2.2.1 Renewable resources, that is, natural resources the stock of which can be replenished by a natural self-regeneration process.
-Hence, if the resource is not over-exploited, it can be sustained in a more or less constant amount.
+Hence, if the resource is not over-exploited, it can in production as well as consumption be sustained in a more or less constant amount per time unit.
 Examples: ground water, fertile soil, fish in the sea, clean air, national parks. - 2.2.2 Non-renewable resources, that is, natural resources which have no natural regeneration process (at least not within a relevant time scale).
 The stock of a non-renewable resource is thus depletable.
 Examples: fossil fuels, many non-energy minerals, virgin wilderness and endangered species.

 The climate change problem due to "greenhouse gasses" can be seen as belonging to somewhere between category 2.2.1 or 2.2.2 in that the quality of the atmosphere has a natural self-regeneration ability, but the speed of regeneration is very low.
+A very important facet of natural resources is that they function as direct or indirect sources of energy.
+Think of animal power, waterfalls, coal, oil, natural gas, biomass, wind, and geothermic energy in modern times